Sign In / Sign Out

-The art studies curriculum offers students a broad educational foundation in the arts and General Studies.
-The BA program in art with a concentration in art studies is a transdisciplinary program featuring coursework in art history, studio art, performing arts and a range of arts-related courses throughout the university.
+The art studies curriculum offers students a broad educational foundation in the arts and general studies.
+The BA in art with a concentration in art studies is a multidisciplinary program featuring coursework in art history, studio art, performing arts and a range of arts-related courses across the university.
 This concentration offers students a great deal of flexibility in planning coursework.
-The scope of offerings in art is unparalleled at smaller institutions and the ability to combine art classes with offerings from other disciplines at ASU makes this a uniquely open degree.
-An art studies student can assemble an art-related curriculum focused on individual student needs in consultation with a faculty advisor.
+The scope of offerings in art is unparalleled and the ability to combine art classes with offerings from other disciplines at ASU makes this a uniquely open degree.
+Art studies students can design a course of study focused on their individual aspirations in consultation with faculty advisors.

 A major map outlines the degree’s requirements for graduation.